China exports fall for second straight month in March

 Exports fell 6.6 percent in March from a year earlier, following an 18.1 percent slide in February, the Customs Administration said on Thursday.
 It was the first time exports have fallen for two months in a row since 2009.

-Imports fell 11.3 percent, leaving the country with a trade surplus of $7.7 billion (4.5 billion pounds) for the month, a marked turnaround from a deficit of $23 billion in February.
+Imports fell 11.3 percent, leaving the country with a trade surplus of $7.7 billion for the month, a marked turnaround from a deficit of $23 billion in February.

 That compared with market expectations in a Reuters poll of a rise of 4 percent in exports, a 2.4 percent rise in imports and a trade surplus of $900 million.